System Design

 # Generate parameters files for processing samples

-msp_file_path = db.get_msp_file_path(chromatography, polarity)
+= db.get_msp_file_path(chromatography, polarity)

 db.generate_msdial_parameters_file(chromatography, polarity, msp_file_path)